 America deserves to know the truth about Congress.

-All right, 25 till the top of the hour, 800 941 Sean.
+I 25 till the top of the hour, 800-941, Sean.

 Senator Ted Cruz at the top of the next hour.

-What do you hear the news he's got?
+Wait, do you hear the news he's got?

-I know the rest of the media is ignoring it, sort of like the Robert Menendez trial in New Joycey.
+I know the rest of the media is ignoring it, sort of like the Robert Menendez trial in New Joise, and he's in big trouble also.

 I mean, Christie's approval rating is so low, there's no way I think a Republican can win that race at this point.

-Uh it didn't help the picture on the beach to close beats this summer.
+It didn't help the picture on the beach to close beats this summer.

 I don't know what he was thinking.

-Um, the media coverage of Donald Trump should this should not surprise you.
+The media coverage of Donald Trump, this should not surprise you because we've been pointing it out.

 They wake up every day obsessed.

-They're like drug addicts, and they wake up and they need their fix, and their fix is hating Donald Trump, and their fix is conspiracy theories.
+They're like drug addicts and they wake up and they need their fix and their fix is hating Donald Trump and their fix is conspiracy theories.

 And I was flipping around the channels on cable last night.

-I'm like, I'm I'm laughing.
+I'm like, I'm laughing.

-And she literally, so what she does is she goes back to March and May, and the headlines from then, because you know, that's all they really have.
+And she literally, so what she does is she goes back to March and May and the headlines from then, because, you know, that's all they really have.

-Um let's not modernize our narrative.
+Let's not modernize our narrative.

 Let's not break a good conspiracy theory while we're at it.

-I'll tell you what's gonna happen.
+I'll tell you what's going to happen.

-That's how partisan they become.
+That's how partisan they've become.

 That's how far from the mission of being objective and discerning and seeking truth they've come from.